 A Guide to

-Choosing the right bike for your child will often depend on age and ability, and Evans Cycles is here to help you when it comes to buying the best children’s bike for your little rider.
+Choosing the right bike for your child will depend on their age and ability, and Evans Cycles is here to help you when it comes to buying the best children’s bike for your little rider.

 Kids Bikes Aged 2-11

-The second golden rule is to ensure that you buy a bike that fits your child properly.
+The first golden rule is to ensure that you buy a bike that fits your child properly.
 It also needs to be suitable for their abilities so try to avoid getting something that they will grow into.
-The danger of buying something too big for them is that until they get big enough, your child will be attempting to ride a bike that will be difficult or dangerous for them to use.
+The danger of buying something too big for them is that until they get big enough, your child will be attempting to ride a bike that will be too heavy, difficult or dangerous for them to use.